zowe/zac/process/example_governance.md

 *NOTE: This document is intended to provide an example governance structure for any Zowe sub-project to consider as a starting point.
-All projects hosted by ODPi are not bound by these governance polices, but in absence of any prior governance structure should consider this as a recommended structure*
+All Zowe sub-projects are not bound by these governance polices, but in absence of any prior governance structure should consider this as a recommended structure*

 # Overview